 In this trenchant essay Quine also develops his consciousness expanding epistemological holism ("confirmation holism" that is a semantic holism).
-The two justly famous essential and interdependent precepts of this holism are, 1) interpretation of all sense-based empirical observations are thickly "theory laden", or theory-dependent, that is, they are dependent upon, and heavily laden with prior intersubjective historical/cultural assumptions, theories and beliefs, and 2) all theory is "underdetermined" by its evidential data, that is, empirical evidence in isolation-apart from its "auxiliary hypotheses" that comprise the "whole of science", indeed the whole of a language-is not an adequate criterion of decidability as to theory falsification, verification, vindication or truth.
-This means that factual scientific claims cannot be reduced to empirical data of the senses.
+The two justly famous essential and interdependent precepts of this holism are, 1) interpretation of all sense-based empirical observations are thickly "theory laden", or theory-dependent, that is, they are dependent upon, and heavily laden with prior intersubjective historical/cultural assumptions, theories and beliefs; and 2) all theory is "underdetermined" by its evidential data, that is, empirical evidence in isolation-apart from its "auxiliary hypotheses" that comprise the "whole of science", indeed the whole of a language-is not an adequate criterion of decidability as to theory falsification, verification, vindication or truth.
+This means, astoundingly, that factual scientific claims cannot be reduced to empirical data of the senses.
 Goodbye Scientific Empiricism, Scientific Reductionism, and Logical Positivism.
-Hello noetic ontological relativity of the new incipient reformation in science, culture and spirituality-the Noetic Revolution-that is just now emerging in the 21st century.
+Hello noetic ontological relativity of the new incipient reformation in science, culture and spirituality-the Noetic Revolution-that is just now emerging on this cusp of the 21st century.

-On Quine's epistemic holism then, scientific statements and the theories derived from them face the crucible of our experience, not as individual hypotheses or theories, but as the "whole of science" with the "auxiliary hypotheses" of its language "coordinate grid."
-This Postmodern pragmatist narrative-Nietzsche, Peirce, James-with the Neopragmatists, as with Middle Way Buddhism, is steadfastly perspectival and anti-essentialist, but not always (Buddhism) antirealist.
+On Quine's epistemic holism then, scientific statements and the theories derived from them face the crucible of our experience, not as individual hypotheses or theories, but as the "whole of science" with the "auxiliary hypotheses" of its entire language "coordinate grid."
+This Postmodern pragmatist narrative-Nietzsche, Peirce, James-with the Neopragmatists (Rorty), as with Middle Way Buddhism, is steadfastly perspectival and anti-essentialist, but not always antirealist (Buddhism).
+Trees, stars and people exist, not absolutely, but in the relative, observer-dependent eye of the beholder.

-Acknowledging the epistemic limit of material Realism, and the truth of our primordial wisdom's "Two Truths", Quine counsels, "Familiar material objects may not be all that is real, but they are admirable examples."
-We have seen that our deep background, unexamined cultural presumption that "real" means merely "physical" is a primary cause of the destructive paradigmatic split between Science and Spirit/spirituality.
-The recognition of this constitutes a perspicuous penetration of Leibniz' subjective "indiscernibles" that pervade human consciousness (morals, value and obligation, free will, spirituality, and the rest).
-Reality itself far exceeds our habit of objective cognition.
+Acknowledging this epistemic limit of Scientific Realism, and the truth of our primordial wisdom's "Two Truths", relative and ultimate, Quine counsels, "Familiar material objects may not be all that is real, but they are admirable examples."

+We have seen that our deep background, unexamined cultural presumption that "real" means merely "physical", or mental cognition reduced to purely physical brain events or epiphenomena of such brain events, is a primary cause of the destructive paradigmatic split between Science and Spirit/spirituality.
+The recognition of this constitutes a perspicuous penetration of Leibniz' subjective "indiscernibles" that pervade human consciousness (ontology, morals, value and obligation, free will, spirituality, and the rest).
+Reality itself far exceeds our Modern epistemic habit of mere objective cognition.

-Hence, this second "dogma of empiricism" with its epistemological holism (a semantic holism) and ontological relativity proved to be the death knell for Logical Empiricism (Logical Positivism)-Carnap, Ayer, Russell, young Wittgenstein (The Tractatus)-of which Quine was an early adherent.
+Hence, this second "dogma of empiricism" with its epistemological holism (a semantic holism) and ontological relativity, proved to be the death knell for Logical Empiricism (Logical Positivism)-Carnap, Ayer, Russell, young Wittgenstein (The Tractatus)-of which Quine was an early adherent.

-It also effectively ended the entire scientific reductionist project, namely ontological reductionism (we're no more than Alice's-Carroll's-"bag of neurons" which are then reducible to the tiny, purely physical billiard balls of microphysics), and as well, methodological or explanatory reductionism.
-Here psychology and the social sciences are reducible to molecular biology and neurobiology, the all of biology to chemistry, chemistry to physics, physics to quantum physics, quantum physics to post-quantum, post-Standard Model asymmetry M-Theory-strings, loops, branes, etc., etc.
+It also effectively ended the entire scientific reductionist project, namely ontological reductionism (we're no more than Alice's-Carroll's-"bag of neurons" which are then reducible to the tiny, purely physical billiard balls of microphysics); and as well, methodological or explanatory reductionism.
+Here psychology and the social sciences are reducible to molecular biology and neurobiology, the all of biology to chemistry, chemistry to physics, physics to quantum physics, quantum physics to post-quantum, post-Standard Model super-symmetry M-Theory-strings, loops, branes, and the rest.
+Can Buddha mind be reduced to such fantastic entities?
+Or to the mind of a sparrow, for that matter?